Bhonandh/RAG-Anything-main/README.md

 ---

 ## 🎉 News
-- [X] [2025.08.12]🎯📢 🔍 RAG-Anything now features **VLM-Enhanced Query** mode!
+- [X] [2025.08.12]🎯📢 🔍 RAG-Anything-main now features **VLM-Enhanced Query** mode!
 When documents include images, the system seamlessly integrates them into VLM for advanced multimodal analysis, combining visual and textual context for deeper insights.
-- [X] [2025.07.05]🎯📢 RAG-Anything now features a [context configuration module](docs/context_aware_processing.md), enabling intelligent integration of relevant contextual information to enhance multimodal content processing.
+- [X] [2025.07.05]🎯📢 RAG-Anything-main now features a [context configuration module](docs/context_aware_processing.md), enabling intelligent integration of relevant contextual information to enhance multimodal content processing.
-- [X] [2025.07.04]🎯📢 🚀 RAG-Anything now supports multimodal query capabilities, enabling enhanced RAG with seamless processing of text, images, tables, and equations.
+- [X] [2025.07.04]🎯📢 🚀 RAG-Anything-main now supports multimodal query capabilities, enabling enhanced RAG with seamless processing of text, images, tables, and equations.
-- [X] [2025.07.03]🎯📢 🎉 RAG-Anything has reached 1k🌟 stars on GitHub!
+- [X] [2025.07.03]🎯📢 🎉 RAG-Anything-main has reached 1k🌟 stars on GitHub!
 Thank you for your incredible support and valuable contributions to the project.

 ---